Nicole Burdette

 Nicole Maria Burdette (born December 24, 1963) is an American playwright and actress.
 She is also an assistant professor at The New School for Drama.

 Early life and education

 Burdette was born in San Francisco, the first of two children of Ellen (née Stepovich) and Lawrence Burdette.
-Her uncle is former governor of Alaska, Mike Stepovich whose daughter, Nada, is married to NBA Hall of Fame player John Stockton.
+Her uncle is former governor of Alaska, Mike Stepovich; his daughter, Nada, is married to NBA Hall of Fame player John Stockton.

 She attended New York University with a triple major in acting, writing, and the humanities.
 She graduated with honors and was a recipient of the Founders' Day Award.
 She has an MFA in Creative Writing from The New School's Schools of Public Engagement.

 In 2024 she was nominated for the Distinguished University Teaching Award (DUTA) from The New School.